spatialos/gdk-for-unity/docs/content/get-started/view-game-world.md

 <br/>
 <br/>
 #### World Inspector
-The [World Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector#inspector) (shown below) provides a real time view of what’s happening in a deployment, from the [perspective of SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos): where all the entities are, what their components are, which workers ) provides a real-time view of what’s happening in a deployment, from the [perspective of SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos): where all the entities are, what their components are, which workers are running and which entities they are reading from and writing to.
+The [World Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector#inspector) (shown below) provides a real-time view of what’s happening in a deployment, from the [perspective of SpatialOS](https://docs.improbable.io/reference/latest/shared/concepts/spatialos): where all the entities are, what their components are, which workers are running and which entities a worker-instance is reading from and writing to.

 We can use it, for instance, to highlight where all the simulated player-clients and player-entities are in the world (note: not cool to identify where your friends are hiding).